dnielbowen/mipsProcessor/README.md

 - Detect branches and present branch PC
 - Generate various control signals

-type id_in is record
-    instruction : word;

-    enable_ext_br_data : std_logic;
-    ext_br_data : word;
-        -- Forwarded data for branching.
-It's the responsibility of the CPU -- entity to determine data/branch hazards and present the appropriate -- data here.

-    wb_data     : word;
-    wb_reg_addr : reg_address;
-        -- Represents the address to write wb_data to.
-If zero (register r0), -- wb_data is ignored.
-end record;

-type id_out is record
-    val_a       : word;
-    val_b       : word;
-    alu_op      : op_func;

-    enable_delta_pc : std_logic;
-    delta_pc    : word;

-    wb_reg_addr : reg_address;
-        -- Dictates which register the result is written to during WB.
-If this -- is register zero, nothing is written. enable_memw : std_logic;
-        -- When asserted, the result from the ALU represents a memory address -- and should be written to memory.
-This represents a store. enable_memr : std_logic;
-        -- When asserted, the result from the ALU represents a memory address, -- whose contents should then be written to register wb_reg_addr.
-This -- represents a load. end record;

 The ID stage owns the register file (thus actually executes both the ID and WB stages).